 Looking for a job?
 The Library is a great place to start your job search, with resources for discovering a new career path, gaining new job skills, creating a cover letter and resume, and finding job opportunities.
-Free job search and career development programs and special job search computers will be available at Ballard Branch, Rainier Beach Branch, and on level 7 at the Central Library when The Seattle Public Library reopens.
+Free job search and career development programs, special job search computers, and staff help are available in the Library’s Job Resource Center located on level 7 at the Central Library.

 Get Started with Your Job Search

-We have partnered with WorkSource Seattle-King County and are a WorkSource Connection Site.
+We have partnered with WorkSource Seattle-King County to become a WorkSource Connection Site.
 WorkSource Partners are equal opportunity employers and provide employment and training services.
 Auxiliary aids and services are available upon request for persons with disabilities.

 We have job search resources you can use for free, on our computers or anywhere with an internet connection.